-Wyoming supports approximately 70 pairs of breeding Harlequin Ducks (Histrionicus histrionicus) which is a designated "Species of Greatest Conservation Need" (Wyoming State Wildlife Action Plan 2010).
-In order to conserve Wyoming's Harlequin Duck population, a better understanding of the species' year-round habitat requirements, general breeding ecology, and migration patterns is needed.
-The Wyoming State Wildlife Plan (2010) has identified the need for determining the movement patterns and habitat requirements during the breeding and post-breeding seasons in the state in coordination with other states.
+Wyoming supports approximately 70 pairs of breeding Harlequin Ducks (Histrionicus histrionicus) which are a designated "Species of Greatest Conservation Need" (Wyoming State Wildlife Action Plan 2017).
+In order to conserve Wyoming's Harlequin Duck population, the species' year-round habitat requirements, general breeding ecology, and migration patterns must be better understood.
+The Wyoming State Wildlife Action Plan (2017) identified the need for information on Harlequin Duck movements in Wyoming, and in coordination with other states.

 Lead Investigator: Lucas Savoy